Markham Fair

-The fair occurs annually on the weekend before Canadian Thanksgiving, and hosts upwards of 80,000 attendees.
+The fair occurs annually on the weekend before Thanksgiving, and is attended by upwards of 80,000 people annually.
 Approximately 3,000 exhibitors enter more than 12,000 items, which are judged and put on display during the fair.
 Promoting excellence through competition in this way makes fairs unique in comparison to other events.

 Agricultural societies used to meet on a regular basis to discuss various concepts of agricultural improvement such as livestock development and increased grain yields.
 Often the society would collectively purchase a bull or seed grain, which would be made available to members only.
 The fall fair would then be an opportunity for the farmers to compete by showing off the fruits of their labour.

-Due to increased technology and rapid communication, agricultural societies no longer find it necessary to provide this service, but the Markham Fair continues to create the forum known as the fall fair, providing the community with a showcase for talents and products in a friendly competitive spirit.
+Due to increased technology and rapid communication, agricultural societies no longer find it necessary to provide this service, but the Markham Fair continues to provide the community with a showcase for talents and products in a friendly competitive spirit.

-As well as the competitive displays, the community is further brought together to enjoy various forms of entertainment such as horse pull, demolition derby, tractor pull, midway rides and displays of farm animals.
+As well as the competitive displays, the community is further brought together to enjoy various forms of entertainment such as horse and tractor pulls, a demolition derby, midway rides, and displays of farm animals.

-The 2020 Markham Fair was cancelled due to safety concerns amid the COVID-19 pandemic.
-It was also cancelled in 1917–18 & 1942–44.
+The 2020 Markham Fair was cancelled due to the COVID-19 pandemic.
+This marked the Fair's third period of cancellation, as it was also cancelled in 1917 and 1918 due to World War I and from 1942 to 1944 due to World War II.

 The 2021 Fair was held but required prepurchased tickets and physical distancing by means of one way walk through fairgrounds.
-Food vendors were available near the exit but carnival rides were left out.
+Food vendors were available near the exit but there was no midway.

 Fairgrounds

 The fairgrounds are located in northern Markham at the northeast corner of McCowan Road and Elgin Mills Road and sits on 104 acre of former farm land (once farmed by Jonathan 'John' Williamson) and Stuart and Trevor Watson.

 The site has several buildings used to house trade shows and other events.
 A 1/2-mile track and 4 wood stables are used to store animals.
 To the east of the fairgrounds is Little Rouge Creek.

-The original fairground was located at the present day Markham Village Library at southeast corner of Markham Road and Highway 7 (farmland of Robert Goodfellow Armstrong and Wellington Hotel).
+The original fairground was located at the present day Markham Village Library at southeast corner of Main Street and Highway 7 (farmland of Robert Goodfellow Armstrong and Wellington Hotel).
 The fair moved to the current site in 1977, as the original fairground area grew less agricultural.

 The current library building was built to mimic the shape of the old Agricultural Hall that once stood at the site (along what is now Highway 7 on the south side from Washington Street to Jerman Street).
 A fire in 1916 burned down the new hall, ice rink and other buildings (barns).
 Only the rink was rebuilt (years later in 1963) on the site and currently part of the Markham Village Community Centre.
-The area where the track once sat are now homes with Reeves Park along Highway 48.
+The area where the track once sat are now homes with Reeves Park along Main Street.